Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - non-gaussian distribution in the target noise, since linear regression

 #### Fixed basis function
-As seen for regression, we do not have to find linear boundaries in the input space but we can define a feature space in which the boundaries are linear, obtained by transforming the input using vectors of basis functions `Φ(`**`x`**`)`
+As seen for regression, we do not have to find linear boundaries in the input space but we can define a feature space in which the boundaries are linear, obtained by transforming the input using vectors of basis functions `Φ(`**`x`**`)`.

 #### Perceptron
 Oldest approach to classification, it is a two class model
 ![perceptron](assets/perceptron.png)
-where +1 correspond to class `C1` and -1 to `C2`.
+where +1 correspond to class `C_1` and -1 to `C_2`.
 The idea is to find the separating plane by minimizing the sum of the distance of the misclassified points from the decision boundary.
 The loss function to be minimized is the following
 ![perceptron_loss_function](assets/perceptron_loss_function.png)
 where:
 - `M` is the set of misclassified points
-- 0 error is given to correctly classified points
+- `0` error is given to correctly classified points

 This can be optimized using gradient descent
 ![perceptron_gradient_descent](assets/perceptron_gradient_descent.png)
 The value of the learning rate `α` is not relevant since the separating plane does not change with the value of `w` (is a vector orthogonal to the plane), so we can put `α = 1` (the opposite from regression where `α` had to respect certain conditions).

 The alghorithm iterates over all the points until all the points are correctly classified.
-It is guaranteed to converge if the points are linearly separable (but if they aren't it never stops, it is semidecidable -> cannot distinguish between non separable and slowly convergence by running the algorithm).
+It is guaranteed to converge if the points are linearly separable (but if they aren't it never stops, it is semidecidable --> cannot distinguish between non separable and slowly convergence by running the algorithm).
 If there are more than one solutions the one that is found depends on the order in which we inspect the points.

 ### Probabilistic discriminative model: logistic regression
 We want to learn the probability for a certain element to belong to a certain class.
 We start with the 2 classes scenario:
 ![sigmoid_logistic_regression](assets/sigmoid_logistic_regression.png)
 the probability of belonging to the second class is given by
-`p(C2|Φ) = 1 - p(C1|Φ)`
+`p(C_2|Φ) = 1 - p(C_1|Φ)`
 We use the non-linear [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function), also known as logistic function, hence the name.
 As we said before, the model is non linear in **`w`** but if we put a threshold on the probabilty to have a linear decision surface.

 #### Maximum likelihood for logistic regression
 To train the parameters of the logistic regression we use maximum likelihood, by finding the weights that maximize the likelihood of getting the right label:
 ![maximum_likelihood_logistic_regression](assets/maximum_likelihood_logistic_regression.png)
-Using the same approache we saw before we take the log likelihood(cross-entropy error function) and find the maximum by imposing gradient = 0.
+Using the same approace we saw before we take the log likelihood (cross-entropy error function) and find the maximum by imposing gradient = 0.
 ![cross_entropy_error_function](assets/cross_entropy_error_function.png)
 ![cross_entropy_gradient](assets/cross_entropy_gradient.png)
 It has similar structure to the SSE but since the sigmoid function is non linear there is no closed form solution.
 However the function is still convex and can be optimized using the gradient descent technique.